Free Non-Disclosure Agreement (NDA) Template

 To function as intended, a confidentiality agreement will need to include the following critical information:

-• Which state’s laws will preside over the NDA (usually a resident state of one of the parties)
+- Which state’s laws will preside over the NDA (usually the resident state of one of the parties)

 As noted above, one of the most important details an NDA needs to clearly define is what kind of confidential information is being shared and legally binds the recipient to its protection.
 This kind of data could involve: